Our Role

 • Selecting Periodicals & eBook Partners

-Periodical publications—newspapers, magazines, journals, and government publications—comprise the core of Gale OneFile databases.
+Periodical publications—journals, newspapers, magazines, and government publications—comprise the core of Gale OneFile databases.
 Thousands of titles are selected based on customer feedback, advisor input, publisher solicitations, and general collection development research.
 In addition to aggregating reputable, high-circulation news, trade, and popular periodicals, special emphasis is placed on scholarly, peer-reviewed journals.
 Gale relies on information provided by publishers and publication websites to determine peer-reviewed status, and consults other sources, such as Ulrich’s, as needed.

 • Digitizing Primary Sources